AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/extending/rich-text-editor.md

 </uiSettings>
 ```

-Für den Inline-Modus und den Vollbildmodus werden verschiedene Benutzeroberflächen-Einstellungen verwendet.
-Die Symbolleisten-Eigenschaft wird verwendet, um die Schaltflächen der Symbolleiste festzulegen.
+Für den Inline- und Vollbildmodus werden verschiedene Benutzeroberflächeneinstellungen verwendet.
+Die Eigenschaft toolbar gibt die Option der Symbolleiste an.

-For example, if the button is itself a feature (for example, `Bold`), it is specified as `PluginName#FeatureName` (for example, `links#modifylink`).
+For example, if the option is itself a feature (for example, `Bold`), it is specified as `PluginName#FeatureName` (for example, `links#modifylink`).

-If the button is a popover (containing some features of a plug-in), it is specified as `#PluginName` (for example, `#format`).
+If the option is a popover (containing some features of a plug-in), it is specified as `#PluginName` (for example, `#format`).

-Separators (`|`) between a group of buttons can be specified with `-`.
+Separators (`|`) between a group of option can be specified with `-`.

 Der Knoten „pop-up“ im Inline- oder Vollbildmodus enthält eine Liste der verwendeten Popovers.
 Jeder untergeordnete Knoten unter dem Knoten „popovers“ wird nach dem Plug-in benannt (z.
 B. „format“).
 Er verfügt über eine Eigenschaft „items“, die eine Liste der Funktionen des Plug-ins beinhaltet (z.
 B. „format#bold“).